 Word Smithing and Facts

-People sometimes ask is meant by wordsmithing.
-Although it has a meaning of improving the clarity without changing the substance, it has the connotation of slanting the content by chosing particular words to describe the content.
+People sometimes ask what is wordsmithing.
+Although it has a meaning of improving the clarity without changing the substance, it has the connotation of slanting the content by choosing particular words to describe the content.

 Backwoodsmen or frontier hunters are neutral labels, describing the people by their lifestyle with as little taint of evaluation as possible.
-A wordsmith, Crèvecoeur who wants his readers to despise them, labels them “antisocial vagrants.”
-Another wordsmith, Rutkow who wants the readers to think positively of them, describes their “resourcefulness and bravery.”
+One wordsmith, Crevecoeur wants his readers to despise them so labels them “antisocial vagrants.”
+Another wordsmith, Rutkow wants the readers to think positively of them, describes them for “resourcefulness and bravery.”

 Your mental image shifts depending on the wordsmiths intention.